inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

     - SQL
     - Spark
     - Flink
-    - Orchestrator such as Airflow or Mage
+    - Orchestrators such as Airflow or Mage
 - ADVANTAGES:
     - convenient and easy to manage - tools can parameterize the scripts
     - automatic retry